ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Furthermore, the privacy considerations from OSCORE {{RFC8613}} and from EDHOC {{RFC9528}} also apply to this specific use of the OSCORE and EDHOC protocols.

-An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response.
+An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response (see also {{as-creation-hints}}).
 When an OSCORE Security Context already exists between C and RS, more detailed information may be included.

-Except for the case where C attempts to update its access rights, the (encrypted) access token is sent in an unprotected POST request to the /authz-info endpoint at RS.
-Thus, if C uses the same single access token from multiple locations, it can risk being tracked by the access token's value even when the access token is encrypted.
+The (encrypted) access token is never sent in an unprotected POST request to the /authz-info endpoint at RS.
+Thus, even if C uses the same single access token from multiple locations, the access token's value does not contribute to the risk of C being tracked.

 The identifiers used in OSCORE, i.e., the OSCORE Sender/Recipient IDs, are negotiated by C and RS during the EDHOC session.
+When using the EDHOC forward (reverse) message flow:

-That is, the EDHOC Connection Identifier C\_I of C is going to be the OSCORE Recipient ID of C (the OSCORE Sender ID of RS).
-Conversely, the EDHOC Connection Identifier C\_R of RS is going to be the OSCORE Recipient ID of RS (the OSCORE Sender ID of C).
+* The EDHOC Connection Identifier C\_I (C\_R) of C is going to be the OSCORE Recipient ID of C, i.e., the OSCORE Sender ID of RS.

+* The EDHOC Connection Identifier C\_R (C\_I) of RS is going to be the OSCORE Recipient ID of RS, i.e., the OSCORE Sender ID of C.

 These OSCORE identifiers are privacy sensitive (see {{Section 12.8 of RFC8613}}).
 In particular, they could reveal information about C, or may be used for correlating different requests from C, e.g., across different networks that C has joined and left over time.
-This can be mitigated if C and RS dynamically update their OSCORE identifiers, e.g., by using the method defined in {{I-D.ietf-core-oscore-key-update}}.
+This can be mitigated if C and RS dynamically update their OSCORE identifiers, e.g., by using the method defined in {{I-D.ietf-core-oscore-id-update}}.

 # IANA Considerations